heffrey78/interactive-story-platform/README.md

 # Interactive Storytelling Platform

-This project is a backend API for an Interactive Storytelling Platform built with NestJS and PostgreSQL.
+This project is an Interactive Storytelling Platform with a NestJS backend API and a React frontend, using PostgreSQL for the database.

 ## Current Sprint: Core Storytelling Functionality